TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * Are there elements of my game that are too simple?

 * Synergizes with [[#30.
 Emergence]].
+* The principles above also apply to the game's aesthetic.

 ### 49. Elegance
-* What are the elements of my game?
+* What are the elements (mechanical or aesthetic) of my game?
 * What are the purposes of each element?
 Count these up to give the element an “elegance rating.”
 * For elements with only one or two purposes, can some of these be combined into each other or removed altogether?
 * For elements with several purposes, is it possible for them to take on even more?